MaJerle/lwcell/docs/user-manual/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Application needs to fully implement this part and resolve it with care.
-Functions are related to actual implementation with *ESP* device and are highly architecture oriented.
+Functions are related to actual implementation with *GSM* device and are highly architecture oriented.
 Some examples for `WIN32` and `ARM Cortex-M` are included with library.

 .. tip::